babasaraki/AYS-DataViz/README.md

 ## Overview

-This is short day webinar designed for biomedical scientists who are newbies to R & RStudio.
+R is a complete, flexible and open source system for statistical analysis and graphics, which has become a tool of choice for biologists and biomedical scientists who need to analyse and visualise their experimental data.
+This is short day webinar designed for biomedical scientists who are newbies to R & RStudio (an integrated development environment for R).
+Participants will receive example data sets to practise data clearning, data exploration and data visualisation (ggplot2).

-You will learn the basics of R and data science, and practice using the RStudio IDE (integrated development environment).
-We shall discuss much of the material from the book R for Data Science, including data visualization (ggplot2), data transformation and tidying (dplyr, tidyr).
-Throughout the workshop, we'll work in RMarkdown documents, and learn best practices for data computing.

 If you want to transition from coding in base R to the tidyverse, or just jump into doing data science in the tidyverse without any prior R experience, this is the webinar for you!

 ## Audience